10 Tips for Getting the Most Out of Your Voice Actor

 5. If the recording will take place in a directed session, list the connectivity tool(s) you expect the talent to have available

-Options include Source Connect (the paid, not free, version), ipDTL, Zoom, Skype, or any other connectivity tools that your audio engineers use.
-ISDN, once the standard, has become quickly eclipsed by these other software-based options that do not require a significant hardware investment, though it is occasionally still used.
+Options include Source Connect, ipDTL, Zoom, Skype, or any other connectivity tools that your audio engineers use.
+ISDN, once the industry standard, has been eclipsed by these other software-based options that do not require a significant hardware investment, though it is occasionally still used.